 GLAHW: What are your influences?

-A huge stack of books starting with Ghosts and More Ghosts to the hundreds upon hundreds of horror movies I loved.
-I always though Vincent Price was amazing but eventually realized it weas the writers that made Doctor Phibes so amazing.
-I was huge into Hammer, and loved Godzilla and all monster movies.
-I read everything but gravitated towards anthologies.
-I have quite a few of Hitchcock’s horror anthologies and similar.
-When I found Anne Rice I was home for a while and read all I could find of hers.
-Still, when it is all said and done, the true horrors are what are done by people.
+A colossal stack of books, from Ghosts and More Ghosts to the hundreds upon hundreds of horror movies I loved.
+I always thought Vincent Price was amazing but eventually realized the writers made Doctor Phibes so unique.
+I was huge into Hammer and loved Godzilla and all Monster movies.
+I read everything but gravitated toward anthologies.
+I have quite a few of Hitchcock’s horror anthologies and similar ones.
+When I found Anne Rice, I was home for a while and read all I could find of hers.
+Still, when it is all said and done, the true horrors are what is done by people.
 I know people like to blame video games, books, movies, violence, guns, knives, broken bottles, garrotes, swords, brass knuckles, toasters in bathtubs, and every other way to hurt or kill people.
-What is inside of people is what brings horror to life in reality and entertainment.
+What is inside people brings horror to life in reality and entertainment.
 That madness is where fear and terror can be found.

 GLAHW: What are you reading right now?

 GLAHW: What else do you want your readers to know?
-Consider here your likes and dislikes, your interests, your favorite ways to unwind — whatever comes to mind.
+Consider here your likes and dislikes, interests, and favorite ways to unwind — whatever comes to mind.

 I like people who think.
 The world is full of so much bias now, and the far left and far right have made it almost intolerable.
 The best people open their minds to opposing views even if they don’t believe them to consider all the possibilities.
-After all, characters die in books, movies, and real life when they don’t consider the possibilities or disbelieve it could happen to them.
+After all, characters die in books, movies, and real life when they don’t think about the possibilities or disbelieve it could happen to them.
 My books are fun, at least I am told they are, and I enjoy writing them.
 My horror is devious and sometimes light, sometimes very dark.
-I hope to complete my adult horror in 2022 as well as my next horror anthology.
-I was surprised this year how many sold at events and was truly honored with the feedback I received.
+I hope to complete my adult horror in 2022 and my next horror anthology.
+I was surprised this year by how many sold at events and was truly honored with the feedback I received.

 Website